luke-beep/all-about-windows/README.md

 ---
 **Note: Only disable those that you do not need!
 If you disable something that you need, something might break.**

- **For those who are using an Intel CPU, you can disable the following:**
+### **For those who are using an Intel CPU, you can disable the following**

-1. Disable Intel SpeedStep.
+- Disable Intel SpeedStep.
 This will disable the CPU from going into a low power state.
 This will increase performance.
-2. Disable Intel VT-x.
+- Disable Intel VT-x.
 This will disable the CPU from using an old Virtualization technology.
 This will increase performance.

- **For those who are using a Ryzen CPU, you can disable the following:**
+### **For those who are using a Ryzen CPU, you can disable the following**

-1. Disable AMD Cool'n'Quiet.
+- Disable AMD Cool'n'Quiet.
 This will disable the CPU from going into a low power state.
 This will increase performance.
-2. Disable AMD C1E.
+- Disable AMD C1E.
 This will disable the CPU from going into a low power state.
 This will increase performance.

- **For those who are using an Nvidia GPU, you can disable the following:**
+### **For those who are using an Nvidia GPU, you can disable the following**

-1. Disable Nvidia Adaptive V-Sync.
+- Disable Nvidia Adaptive V-Sync.
 This will disable the GPU from using Adaptive V-Sync.
 This will increase performance.
-2. Disable Nvidia Ansel.
+- Disable Nvidia Ansel.
 This will disable the GPU from using Ansel.
 This will increase performance.
-3. Disable Nvidia Ambient Occlusion.
+- Disable Nvidia Ambient Occlusion.
 This will disable the GPU from using Ambient Occlusion.
 This will increase performance.
-4. Disable Nvidia Shadowplay.
+- Disable Nvidia Shadowplay.
 This will disable the GPU from using Shadowplay.
 This will increase performance.
-5. Enable/Disable Resizable bar.
+- Enable/Disable Resizable bar.
 This will enable the GPU from using Resizable bar.
 This will increase performance. **Only Available for the 30 series**

- **For those who are using an Intel/AMD CPU, you can disable the following:**
+### **For those who are using an Intel/AMD CPU, you can disable the following**

-Disable Intel Hyperthreading using Process Lasso.
+- Disable Intel Hyperthreading using Process Lasso.
 This will disable the CPU from using hyperthreading.
 This will increase performance.

- **Miscellaneous BIOS Tweaks:**
+### **Miscellaneous BIOS Tweaks**

-1. Enable XMP or DOCP or EXPO.
+- Enable XMP or DOCP or EXPO.
 This will enable the RAM to run at a higher speed.
 This will increase performance.
-2. Enable UEFI.
+- Enable UEFI.
 This will enable your system to run at 64-bit speed and support TPM.
 This could increase performance.

- **Memory Tweaks:**
+### **Memory Tweaks**

-Memory optimizations for ASUS motherboards **[https://www.asus.com/us/support/FAQ/1042256](https://www.asus.com/us/support/FAQ/1042256)**.
+- Memory optimizations for ASUS motherboards **[https://www.asus.com/us/support/FAQ/1042256](https://www.asus.com/us/support/FAQ/1042256)**.

-Memory optimizations for MSI motherboards **[https://www.msi.com/blog/memory-force](https://www.msi.com/blog/memory-force)**.
+- Memory optimizations for MSI motherboards **[https://www.msi.com/blog/memory-force](https://www.msi.com/blog/memory-force)**.

 ### **Driver Tweaks**

 ---

-If you have intel hardware you can install the intel driver and support assistant.
+- If you have intel hardware you can install the intel driver and support assistant.
 This will allow you to update your drivers. **[https://www.intel.com/content/www/us/en/support/detect.html](https://www.intel.com/content/www/us/en/support/detect.html)**.
 Only works with Intel hardware. **Recommended**

-If you have AMD hardware you can install the AMD driver and support assistant.
+- If you have AMD hardware you can install the AMD driver and support assistant.
 This will allow you to update your drivers. **[https://www.amd.com/en/support](https://www.amd.com/en/support)**.
 Only works with AMD hardware. **Recommended**

-If you have Nvidia hardware you can install the Nvidia drivers and geforce experience.
+- If you have Nvidia hardware you can install the Nvidia drivers and geforce experience.
 This will allow you to update your drivers. **[https://www.nvidia.com/en-us/drivers](https://www.nvidia.com/en-us/drivers)**.
 Only works with Nvidia hardware. **Recommended**

 ### **Debloat NVIDIA Drivers**